 - Source images due: Tuesday, 1/23

-- Collage due for group critiques: Thursday, 2/1
+- Collage due for group critiques/presentations: Tuesday, 2/6

-- Final files due and Project 1 Test: Thursday, 2/8
+- Final files and write-up due and Project 1 Test: Tuesday, 2/13

 Create a digital collage that speaks to the notions of dystopia and/or utopia.
 You may also wish to incorporate your understanding of 1980s culture and technology, as well as other ideas from Ernest Cline’s novel, “Ready Player One.”
 Apply your understanding of the history of collage and photomontage as well as principles of design and composition.
 Create your collage in Adobe Photoshop, using the techniques, tools, and best practices covered in your tutorials and class demos.
 Some of the material used in your collage should be from online sources—with appropriate citations and links provided on a citation checklist that will be supplied in class.
 Your digital collage should use at least six separate image sources.
 (You may also use digital photographs you have taken yourself or scanned if you wish, but some of your sources must be found online.)

 We will have a brief introduction to the Photoshop workspace in class, and you are expected to follow the required tutorials as homework and when time is available during class.
 Your instructor will provide as much one-on-one assistance as possible.
 You are welcome and encouraged to seek out additional tutorials to supplement your knowledge.

 Your Photoshop document should be 8×10 inches at 300 ppi (2400 x 3000 pixels).
 It may be oriented as landscape or portrait.